 It is the intent of the Board of Trustees to have students attend school on a regular basis.
 Regular and consistent attendance results in increased learning.
 It is also the intent of the Board of Trustees to have the regular classroom teacher present whenever possible.
 A student's presence in the classroom with the regular teacher contributes to time on task, and time on task attributes directly to learning.

 All students must be in attendance in each classroom 90% of the time when that class is in session.
-No credit will be granted to students missing more than seven (7) days per semester.
 The administration shall adjudicate absences where the total number of days is brought below 7 days through doctor's excuses and legitimate illness.

+Definitions:

+Excused Absence (EXA):

+Absences that are approved by the District (see A-E below)

+Unexcused Absence (UA)

+All other absences that are not approved by the District

+Excused Tardies (EXT)

+Excused tardies that may be a result in A-E below as well as tardies due to meeting with a staff member.
+Family emergencies are not considered excused.

+Unexcused Tardies (UXT):

+Are Tardies that are not excused include but not limited to driver (parent, sibling, other) is late, car trouble, oversleeping, traffic, flat tires, missing the bus, lack of electricity, visits to the DMV, ect.

+Truant:

+Is any intentional, unauthorized or illegal absence from compulsory education.

+Student skipping class or school without their parent or guardian knowledge.

+A parent or guardian providing excessive excuses for their student for reasons other than what is listed in A-E and or illness, emergency, or activities which have prior approval by the school.

-The ONLY absences that WILL NOT be used in calculating the attendance record are:
+The ONLY absences (Excused Absence) that WILL NOT be used in calculating the attendance record are:

 Those that occur due to school-sponsored activities, since these are considered an equivalent educational experience.
 These exemptions will apply to students participating in sports events, cheerleading, music related events, FFA trips, academic field trips, and others deemed co-curricular.